carbon-language/carbon-lang/llvm/docs/LangRef.rst

 and pointee is called association.
 The optional ``associated`` is a DIExpression that describes whether the pointer array is currently associated.
 The optional ``allocated`` is a DIExpression that describes whether the allocatable array is currently allocated.
+The optional ``rank`` is a DIExpression that describes the rank (number of dimensions) of fortran assumed rank array (rank is known at runtime).

 For ``DW_TAG_enumeration_type``, the ``elements:`` should be :ref:`enumerator descriptors <DIEnumerator>`, each representing the definition of an enumeration